beeware/beeware/docs/tutorial/tutorial-3.rst

     to a friend, and they should be able to do the same.

-    In this example, we've used the ``--adhoc-sign`` option - that is, we're signing our application with adhoc credentials.
+    In this example, we've used the ``--adhoc-sign`` option - that is, we're signing our application with *ad hoc* credentials - temporary credentials that will only work on your machine.
 We've done this to keep the tutorial simple.
-Setting up code signing identities is a little fiddly, and they're only *absolutely* required if you're intending to distribute your application to others.
-If we were publishing a real application, you will need to specify real credentials.
+Setting up code signing identities is a little fiddly, and they're only *required* if you're intending to distribute your application to others.
+If we were publishing a real application for others to use, we would need to specify real credentials.

     When you're ready to publish a real application, check out the Briefcase